heyZakaria/Real-Time-Forum/README.md

 ------------------------------------------

 Thank you for checking out the Real Time Forum Project!
-We hope you find it useful and engaging.
+We hope you find it useful and engaging. -->

+go run *.go